Miljoenenjacht (Belgian game show): Final

 In the Final, there are 26 closed briefcases that contain the values from €0.01 to €1,000,000.
 The winner in Round 5 chooses one of the briefcases to keep until the end of the game.
 The other 25 each hold one of the remaining briefcases and the contestant guesses the amount in the case when the contestant chooses it.
 Correct guesses receives €100 for each unopened case remaining.

 The final is the case-picking game similar to the Dutch version and many franchises of Deal or No Deal worldwide.

 Case Values

 Te Nemen of Te Laten

 Later in its run, the show switched networks, moving to VijfTV.
 The VijfTV edition, which is the Flanders version of Deal or No Deal, was broadcast under the title, Te Nemen of Te Laten.
-Its host was "Felice".
+The show was hosted by Dré "Felice" Steemans.
 The top prize was €200,000, and the prize money was shared with a randomly selected premium line caller.
 This version was cancelled after the death of Felice in October 2009.